froggydood/zed-pitch-black/README.md

 # Zed Pitch Black

-This is a theme for the zed editor that makes the backgrounds all pitch black.
+This is a theme for the zed editor that makes the backgrounds as pitch black as possible, for a clean sleek look.